-- You need to submit a 2-3 page paper on the subject (4 pages for a group of two).
+- You need to submit an (at least) 2-3 page paper on the subject (4 pages for a group of two).
+The paper must introduce the topic and address all of the necessary aspects: it's not the length of the paper that matters, but the depth of the topic coverage.
 Don't forget a title and a bibliography (web references OK).
 The paper must be well-organized, well-written, and grammatically correct. - The purpose of the application and the services it provides need to be explained.
 You may choose to focus on only one aspect of the application.
 For instance, if it provides both data integrity and encryption, you may cover only one of the two in detail. - The work of the application should be described in detail (the algorithms used by each of the participants, in which order they are used, how are the keys determined, etc.).
-You may refer to algorithms and protocols covered in class without going into details. - Give a brief history of the application. - Make sure to justify your claims about the security of the application by the known properties of the algorithms used.
-It is also OK to refer to articles on security of the application, but you need to give the summary of the argument in your own words.
+You may refer to algorithms and protocols covered in class without going into details. - Give a brief history of the application.

-• You need to prepare a 10-15 minutes presentation (slides are optional) to summarize your findings; be prepared to answer questions.
+- Make sure to justify your claims about the security of the application by the known properties of the algorithms used.
+It is also OK to refer to articles on security of the application, but you need to give the summary of the argument in your own words. - You need to prepare a 5-10 minutes presentation to summarize your findings; be prepared to answer questions.